-We’ll explain the reasons why your emails get sent to the SPAM folder and solutions to get more of your emails reach the inbox.
+Here we’ll explain the possible reasons why your emails get sent to the SPAM folder and solutions to get more of your emails reach the inbox.
 There are multiple factors which play an important role in determining whether or not your emails get delivered to the inbox.
 An email spam filter is a program that is used to detect unsolicited and unwanted emails and forward those messages into user’s spam folder.
 No matter the organization, many email marketing campaigns find themselves circling back to the basic questions: how does a spam email filter work and why do some email messages go straight to spam instead of the inbox?
 Let’s dive into some reasons why your emails aren’t getting past the spam filters.

 You Used Spam Trigger Words: Some spam filters are triggered by certain words in the subject line or the body of the email.
 Some spam trigger words include amazing, cancel at any time, check or money order, click here, congratulations, dear friend etc.

 Your “From” Information is Inaccurate: It’s also against the CAN-SPAM Act to mislead anyone with your “from”, “to”, “reply-to” and routing information.

 Your Subject Line is misleading: As the CAN-SPAM Act states, it is actually against the law to intentionally mislead someone with your subject line in order to induce them to view the message.